 And what’s wine without cheese?
-Egg Harbor boasts two specialty cheese shops, Schoolhouse Artisan Cheese a few steps away, and Wisconsin Cheese Masters on the south edge of town.
+Egg Harbor boasts two specialty cheese shops, Wisconsin Cheese Masters on the south edge of town and Door Artisan Cheese Company on the north edge.
 If you want more specialty foods stop at Greens ‘N Grains, where you’ll find a wide array of organic foods and fair-trade options.

 Egg Harbor Golfing